erednasyl/Colors/README.md

 Colors

-Educational game project for Optics and Color Theory.
+Educational game project about Optics and Color Theory.